 2. SCAT Airlines

-The low cost carrier SCAT Airlines was established in 1997 and operates out of its man hub Shymkent Airport with service to all major cities of Kazakhstan and neighboring countries.
+The low-cost carrier SCAT Airlines was established in 1997 and operates out of its main hub Shymkent Airport with service to all major cities of Kazakhstan and neighboring countries.
 Rewarded a ranking of one star by AirlineRatings.com this airline is deemed one of the most dangerous airlines in the world according to this study.
 The airline is in fact FAA approved and that is what earned them the one star.
-SCAT is banned from entering European airspace though after an audit by the ICAO deemed them non-compliant in keys areas of regulatory oversight.
+SCAT is banned from entering European airspace though an audit by the ICAO deemed them non-compliant in keys areas of regulatory oversight.

 1. Kam Air

 Coming in with just one star Kam Air is amongst only 4 others that topped the list for the most dangerous airlines in the world.
-This Afghanistan based airline is based out of Kabul and has been in operation since 2003.
-Kam Air was the first ever privately owned passenger airline in Afghanistan and operates domestic passenger’s services and regional international services.
-Kam Air did try to schedule flights into Europe but as of 2010 the European Union (EU) banned all afghan carriers from flying into the EU due to safety concerns.
+This Afghanistan-based airline is based out of Kabul and has been in operation since 2003.
+Kam Air was the first-ever privately-owned passenger airline in Afghanistan and operates domestic passenger services and regional international services.
+Kam Air did try to schedule flights into Europe but as of 2010, the European Union (EU) banned all afghan carriers from flying into the EU due to safety concerns.